paperswithcode/releasing-research-code/README.md

 > 📋A template README.md for code accompanying a Machine Learning paper

-# My awesome paper title
+# My Paper Title

 This repository is the official implementation of [My awesome paper title](https://arxiv.org/abs/2030.12345).

-> 📋Optional: include a graphic explaining your approach or main result.
+> 📋Optional: include a graphic explaining your approach or main result along with a brief summary.

 ## Requirements